-Service members teach students garden-based nutrition lessons, sharing with students how fruits and vegetables get from the ground to their plates.
-They also work within the cafeterias, steering students towards healthier options and getting them excited about trying new healthy foods.
-Service members help the whole school community by sharing food grown in the gardens, creating community garden clubs, attending events to name a few.
+FoodCorps service members teach hands-on garden-based lessons, sharing with students how fruits and vegetables get from the ground to their plates.
+They also work within school cafeterias to steer students towards healthier options and get them excited about trying new healthy foods.
+Service members help the whole school community by sharing food grown in the gardens, creating community garden clubs, attending school and community events.

 Volunteers are always welcome in the school gardens!